juliiine/cygogne-mirror/Gentoo/README.md

 [Français](https://github.com/juliiine/cygogne-mirror/blob/main/Gentoo/README_FR.md)
 [English](https://github.com/juliiine/cygogne-mirror/blob/main/Gentoo/README.md)

-This repo describes how to set my mirror in your Gentoo system, and also show how to create a mirror.
+This file describes how to set my mirror in your Gentoo system, and also show how to create a mirror.
-Specifics things to know about my mirror :
+Specifics things to know about this mirror :

 - 1Gbits bandwith fiber edition.
 - 2 Tb stockage allowed (actually uses only 480Gb).